amhsrobotics4681/2022-Folder/docs/221110_controlstructures.md

     flag = !flag; // when the button is pressed (holding doesn't matter), invert the state of the flag }
 ```

+We'll revisit flags when we explore limit switches.